 What is Bokashi?

-Would you like to try it?
+Ready to give it a try?
 Learn more about Bokashi composting and how it can help your business or household reduce waste effectively.

 How to Bokashi or 'pickle' food